Furlough-Friends/rota-flex-101/backend/README.md

 ` curl http://localhost:8080/myShifts -H 'Authorization: 1' `
 where 1 is the user ID and can be replaced with some other value.

+### Create a Staff member endpoint

+`/staff/create`

+Any Staff with a `MANAGER` role can create a user using the `/staff/create` POST endpoint.
+This expects the details of the `Staff` within the body of the request and will create and add a new `Staff` record to the database.
+On a good request, the response will be an `OK` with the details of the new staff record created in the response body.

+Users trying to use the endpoint with other roles will fail with an `unauthorized` response.

+This endpoint expects an `Authorization` header, if not found this will fail with a `bad request` response.

+An example request can be seen through the (swagger endpoint)[#server-endpoints].

 ## Database

 Spring currently sets up an in-memory H2 database with dummy entries.